VChristiaens/special/docs/_build/html/_sources/features.rst.txt

 * sample the effect of (additional) blackbody components;
 * sample the effect of extinction (AV);
 * sample different extinction laws than ISM (parametrised using the total-to-selective extinction ratio RV);
+* sample a list of potential emission lines;
 * accept either uniform or Gaussian priors for each model parameter;
 * accept a prior on the mass of the object (if surface gravity is one of the model parameters, and for the MCMC sampler only);
 * consider convolution with the line spread function, photometric filters transmission and/or resampling of the model for consistency with the input spectrum - in particular convolution and resampling are done in two consecutive steps, and multiple resolving powers can be provided as input;